hannasm/ExpressiveExpressionTreesDotNet/README.md

 # Versioning
-This is version 1.0.0 of the Expressive Expression Tree library.
+This is version 1.1.0 of the Expressive Expression Tree library.

+This package is available on nuget at: https://www.nuget.org/packages/ExpressiveExpressionTrees/1.1.0

-This package is available on nuget at: https://www.nuget.org/packages/ExpressiveExpressionTrees/1.0.0 The source for this package is available on github at: https://github.com/hannasm/ExpressiveExpressionTreesDotNet/releases/tag/1.0.0
+This package is also available from nuget as an embeddable sources package at: https://www.nuget.org/packages/ExpressiveExpressionTrees.Sources/1.1.0

+The source for this package is available on github at: https://github.com/hannasm/ExpressiveExpressionTreesDotNet/releases/tag/1.1.0

 # ExpressiveExpressionTreesDotNet
 This is a library that simplifies creating / manipulating expression trees.
 This includes various expression tree related utilities